Effects and Cinematics

 Shroud of the Avatar

-I served as the Sr. Tech / VFX artist for Shroud of the Avatar from January 2017 to June of 2018 (I’m now Lead / Principal Artist) – here is a sampling of the VFX for the game:
+I served as Sr. Tech / VFX artist and then as Lead / Principal Artist for Shroud of the Avatar from 2017 to 2022 – here is a sampling of the VFX for the game:

 Tie Fighter Explosion